-Apart from the wonderful views, the small village of Lochawe has the Ben Cruchan Inn an excellent pub serving good food and a post office/shop all within a very short walk.
-There are beautiful views over to Kilchurn Castle, one of the most photographed castles in Britain which is accessible by foot along an attractive path from the Castle's carpark which is just one mile from the Carriage.
+The small village of Lochawe has good local facilities with the Ben Cruchan Inn an excellent pub serving good food and a post office/shop all within a very short walk.
+There are beautiful views over to Kilchurn Castle, one of the most photographed castles in Britain which is accessible by foot along an attractive path from the Castle's car park and the Castle is just one mile from the Carriage.

-Within 20 miles there are a great many places of interest and things to do, including: cruises on Loch Etive, boat hire on lochs Awe and Etive, The Sea Life Centre, Oban chocolate factory, The Inverawe Smokery (with excellent facilities for families), Inveraray Castle and Jail, Oban Distillery and many other places.
+Whilst enjoying a stuning rurla location Oban with all it's excelent resteraunts and facilities is within easy reach and also allows you to take day trips to the Isles such as Mull.
+There are also a great many places of interest and things to do close by, including: cruises on Loch Etive, boat hire on lochs Awe and Etive, The Sea Life Centre, Oban chocolate factory, The Inverawe Smokery (with excellent facilities for families), Inveraray Castle and Jail, Oban Distillery and many other places.

 Fishing permits can be obtained from the Post Office for fishing on the loch which is perfect for sailing and boating.